jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 need in a language has to be developed, no concessions are made.
 Its characteristics are tailored specifically to the problem domain.
-However, the drawback to this approach is that it is very costly to develop and maintain, as a result standalone DSLs are developed when absolutely needed.
+However, the drawback to this approach is that it is very costly to develop and maintain.
+As a result, standalone DSLs are developed when absolutely needed.

 Embedded DSLs are implemented by extending a GPL, this approach uses the existing language constructs to build the language.
-They share the generic features of the base language thus the embedded DSL offer the addition power of its base GPL as well as their domain specific expressivity.
-Embedded DSLs often extends functional languages - features that is part of this class of languages such as higher order functions, monads, algebraic data types makes the develop of embedded DSL much easier.
+They share the generic features of the base language thus the embedded DSL offer the additional power of its base GPL, as well as their domain specific expressivity.
+Embedded DSLs often extend functional languages - features that are part of this class of languages such as higher order functions, monads, algebraic data types make the development of embedded DSL much easier.

 The nature of functional languages, especially Haskell, have a strong